Orange-OpenSource/towards5gs-helm/charts/free5gc/charts/free5gcN3iwf/charts/networks5g/README.md

 ## Limitations
 Currently, this Helm chart uses the [MACVLAN plugin](https://www.cni.dev/plugins/main/macvlan/) for all network attachment definition.
 However, the use of a Userspace CNI plugin like [SR-IOV] is necessary for user plane traffic (N3 and N6 interfaces).
 For the next versions, we are planning to provide an option to use this CNI plugin.

-### Brouillon
-networks5g.ovn4nfv.enabled | If true The [ovn4nfv] will be used fo N3 and N6 interfaces
-networks5g.ovn4nfv.name | The name of network attachment definition when ovn4nfv is enabled networks5g.ovn4nfv.n3network.name | The name of N3 network attachment definition when ovn4nfv is enabled networks5g.ovn4nfv.n6network.name | The name of N6 network attachment definition when ovn4nfv is enabled